Intrinsic Riemannian Functional Data Analysis for Sparse Longitudinal Observations: Asymptotic properties

 \item When $m\ll n^{1/4}$, with $h_{\mu}\asymp h_{\covarop}\asymp n^{-1/6}m^{-1/3}$, one has

 \end{enumerate} \end{corollary} Like the Euclidean case, a phase transition is observed at $m\asymp n^{1/4}$.
-With a proper choice of $h_\mu$ and $h_{\covarop}$, if $m$ grows at least as fast as $n^{1/4}$, it does not impact the convergence rate.
-Otherwise, the sampling rate $m$ becomes an integrable part of the convergence rate of $\hat\covarop$.
+With a proper choice of $h_\mu$ and $h_{\covarop}$, if $m$ grows at least as fast as $n^{1/4}$, it does not impact the convergence rate that is at a parametric order of magnitude, i.e., $n^{-1/2}$.
+Otherwise, the sampling rate $m$ becomes an integrated part of the convergence rate of $\hat\covarop$.
 In particular, when $m\ll n^{1/4}$, the choice $h_\mu\asympeq n^{-1/6}m^{-1/3}$ is required to respect the condition $h_{\covarop}=O(h_\mu)$.
-This choice is strictly larger than the optimal choice $h_\mu\asympeq (nm)^{-1/5}$ that is implied by Proposition \ref{pro:mu_hatmu} in the case of $m\ll n^{1/4}$.
-This suggests that oversmoothing in the mean function estimation is required in order to reach the optimal point-wise rate of the covariance estimator when $m\ll n^{1/4}$.
+This choice is strictly larger than the optimal choice $h_\mu\asympeq (nm)^{-1/5}$ that is implied by Proposition \ref{prop:random:mu:sup} in the case of $m\ll n^{1/4}$.
+This suggests that oversmoothing in the mean function estimation may be needed in order to reach the optimal point-wise rate of the covariance estimator when $m\ll n^{1/4}$.
+It is interesting to note that, in the literature if a lower-dimensional estimate depends on a higher-dimensional one, undersmoothing the latter often helps the former to attain a better rate.
+For instance, undersmoothing the two-dimensional covariance surface estimate leads to a better rate of the one-dimensional eigenfunction estimates \citep{Hall2006a}.
+In contrast, the phenomenon in our case is reversed: the two-dimensional covariance function estimate depends on the one-dimensional mean estimate, thus requires oversmoothing the latter instead.